-This is a roll of who was or likely was in the battle on June 17, 1775.
+This is a roll of who was or likely was in or at the battle on June 17, 1775.
 It is not exact, complete, or the last word.
 The early historians, Swett, Frothingham, Loring, et. al. agreed there is no basis to accurately compile an exact list.
 I completely agree with them.

 I intend this roll as a 21st-century digital convenience.
 It is for those who wish to get a faster start on researching patriot ancestors, town histories, etc.